abhishekghoshh/infrastructure-helper/docker/cheetsheet.md

 # just to download an image, it will not run
 docker pull nginx

-# Docker run starts the process in the container and attaches the console to the process’s standard input, output, and standard error.
+# Docker run starts the process in the container and attaches the console to the process's standard input, output, and standard error.
 # Containers started in detached mode and exit when the root process used to run the container exits.

 # pull either from local or remote and run it in a deattached mode and will return the container_id